sjatin050/FullStack_Project_SpringReact/README.md

 </br>
 </br>

-## To start the project of Local server , Follow the Below Commands
+## To start the project in Local server , Follow the Below Commands

 ### `npm start`